 Introduction

 On the increasing demand for better quality of healthcare services, operation efficiency pays important roles in patient services and economic outcomes.
 Healthcare information sharing and interoperability between healthcare organizations are one of major solutions to improve healthcare service quality.
 Patient’s health documents are scattered across different healthcare organizations, due to adoption of specialized healthcare informatics systems deployed by different organizations.
 Each healthcare organization has their own methods, processes, and workflow to handle healthcare information.
 This makes it hard for one health information system to interoperate with one another.
 Sharing health information with not fully trusted party exposing vulnerabilities to patients, business, and organization.
 The risk-reward ratio from sharing patients’ information with other may not be worthwhile if it were done improperly.
 This create high friction for one organization to share their information with others.
 It even more difficult for individual patient to integrate and share their health information between different providers.
 It revealed that these interoperation problems cause huge decrease in efficiency on healthcare operation and result as lower quality of healthcare service [1]–[8].
-Therefore, there are many initiatives that start to standardize healthcare information technology with the goal to allow healthcare organizations to be able to exchange patients’ information with each other.
-In this work we propose a solution that can solve data integrity and availability issues and reduce the friction of allowing health document sharing between different enterprises.
+Therefore, there are many initiatives [Ref.] that start to standardize healthcare information technology with the goal to allow healthcare organizations to be able to exchange patients’ information with each other.
 By applying Blockchain technology on the Cross-Enterprise Document Sharing (XDS.b) Profile created by Integrating Healthcare Enterprise (IHE) initiative.